Council Elections

 If you want to continue to vote, you must apply to enrol again before the next local council general election in 2028.
 Council will send you an invitation when it is time to renew your enrolment.

-If you were enrolled for the local council general elections in 2024, you will remain enrolled for any council by-elections up until 2028.
+If you were enrolled for the local council general election in 2024, you will remain enrolled for any council by-election up until 2028.
 It will be compulsory for you to vote unless you resign your enrolment.
-Please find more information on this topic from the list below.
+Information on this topic can be found via the link below.

 APPLY NOW: Occupier-ratepayer-Application-for-enrolment-s2441-3-PDF.pdf(PDF, 84KB) (click to download)